Welding, fabricating a bow fishing, gigging platform

 I showed them how to cut the metal, clean the metal, remove rough edges and fully prep it for welding.
 They did really good.
 I liked these guys.

-They were stunned.
-I had a tool for everything.
-They couldn't believe the diversity of tools we actually used on this project.
 By the time it was done, they lost their illusionary thought of, "if they just owned a welder, they could do it all themselves."

 Below: Those are the cut remnants of the 3/16th sheet we cut the deck out of.
 We struggled to keep the weight down, while making the platform large and strong as possible.